apprenticeharper/DeDRM_tools/ReadMe_First.txt

 Calibre Users (Mac OS X, Windows, and Linux)
 --------------------------------------------
-If you are a calibre user, the quickest and easiest way to remove DRM from your ebooks is to open the Calibre_Plugins folder and install each of the plugins following the instructions and configuration directions provided in each plugins' README file.
+If you are a calibre user, the quickest and easiest way to remove DRM from your ebooks is to install each of the plugins in the Calibre_Plugins folder, following the instructions and configuration directions provided in each plugin's ReadMe file.

-Once installed and configured, you can simply add a DRM book to calibre and the DeDRM version will be imported into the calibre database.
+Once installed and configured, you can simply add a DRM book to calibre and the DeDRMed version will be imported into the calibre database.
 Note that DRM removal ONLY occurs on import.
 If you have already imported DRM books you'll need to remove them from calibre and re-import them.

-These plugins work for Windows and Mac OS X. All plugins (including the K4MobiDeDRM plugin when used on books from Kindle for PC under wine) should also work on Linux.
-Linux users should read the section at the end of this ReadMe.
+These plugins work for Windows, Mac OS X and Linux.
+For ebooks from Kindle 4 PC and Adobe Digital Editions, Linux users should read the section at the end of this ReadMe.

-DeDRM Application for Mac OS X Users: (Mac OS X 10.5, 10.6, and 10.7)
+DeDRM application for Mac OS X users: (Mac OS X 10.5 and above)
 ----------------------------------------------------------------------
-From the DeDRM_Applications folder, drag the DeDRM_X.X.app.zip droplet to your Desktop.
-Double-click on it once to unzip it to create the DeDRM X.X.app droplet.
-Double-click on the droplet once and it will guide you through collecting the data it needs to remove the DRM.
+Drag the "DeDRM 5.2.app" application from the DeDRM_Applications/Macintosh folder to your Desktop (or your Applications Folder, or anywhere else you find convenient).
+Double-click on the application to run it and it will guide you through collecting the data it needs to remove the DRM from any of the kinds of DRMed ebook listed in the first section of this ReadMe.

-To use it simply drag ebooks or folders containing ebooks onto the DeDRM X.X.app droplet and it will process the ebooks.
+To use the DeDRM application, simply drag ebooks, or folders containing ebooks, onto the DeDRM application and it will remove the DRM of the kinds listed above.

+For more detailed instructions, see the "DeDRM ReadMe.rtf" file in the DeDRM_Applications/Macintosh folder.

-DeDRM Application for Windows Users: (Windows XP through Windows 7)
+DeDRM application for Windows users: (Windows XP through Windows 7)
 ------------------------------------------------------------------
-***This program requires that Python and PyCrypto be properly installed***.
+***This program requires that Python and PyCrypto be properly installed.***
-See below for details on which versions are recommended.
+***See below for details on recommended versions are where to get them.***

-From the DeDRM_Applications folder, fully extract the DeDRM_vX.X_WinApp.zip.
-Drag the resulting DeDRM_vx.x_WinApp folder to someplace out of the way on your machine.
-Open the folder and make a short-cut from the DeDRM_Drop_Target onto your Desktop.
-Double-click on the short-cut and DeDRM will launch and it will guide you through collecting the data it needs to remove the DRM.
+Unzip the DeDRM_5.2_Win.zip archive that's in the DeDRM_Applications/Windows folder, saving the resulting DeDRM_5.2_Win folder in your "My Documents" folder (or anywhere else you find convenient).
+Make a short-cut on your Desktop of the DeDRM_Drop_Target.bat file that's in the DeDRM_5.2_Win folder.
+Double-click on the shortcut and the DeDRM application will run and guide you through collecting the data it needs to remove the DRM from any of the kinds of DRMed ebook listed in the first section of this ReadMe.

-To use it simply drag ebooks or folders containing ebooks onto the DeDRM_Drop_Target short-cut, and it will process the ebooks.
+To use the DeDRM application, simply drag ebooks, or folders containing ebooks, onto the DeDRM_Drop_Target.bat shortcut and it will remove the DRM of the kinds listed above.

+For more detailed instructions, see the DeDRM_ReadMe.txt file in the DeDRM_Applications/Windows folder.